 Construction companies and utilities are required to employ strict safety measures on construction sites.
 Unfortunately, in many cases, these companies may not put worker safety above the quest for profits.
 Unsafe, jury-rigged electrical systems for on-site elevators or unprotected electrical cables that provide power for various equipment can transfer high voltage electricity directly into a construction worker’s body, leading to instant death.

-If you were injured in an electric accident on a New York construction site or lost a family member because of a negligent property owner, contact Wingate, Russotti, Shapiro & Halperin, LLP, to secure the legal aid of an experienced New York electrical accident attorney.
+If you were injured in an electric accident on a New York construction site or lost a family member because of a negligent property owner, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, to secure the legal aid of an experienced New York electrical accident attorney.
 We have a thorough understanding of New York safety codes and have utilized this knowledge to negotiate fair settlements for injured workers throughout New York.
 Do not let a negligent construction company or property owner avoid paying you the compensation you deserve after a catastrophic electrical injury.
 Call us at (212) 986-7353 to schedule a free consultation.

 All construction workers understand there is a certain amount of risk when working on a New York job site, but that does not mean they do not deserve fair and proper compensation after an accident.
 While workers should abide by all safety standards and requirements as outlined by OSHA guidelines, some injuries are unavoidable if a construction company or property owner acts negligently, either by avoiding to tell a worker about a damaged electrical cord or faulty generator.